Douglass, Memphis, Tennessee

 Douglass is a community on the north side of Memphis, Tennessee.
 Douglass was named after Frederick Douglass, who was admired by William Rush-Plummer, the one-time owner of the land (approximately 40 acre) where the Douglass neighborhood currently stands.
+Douglass was the first community in north Memphis.

 Geography

 Douglass borders Hyde Park and Hollywood and is surrounded by railroad tracks to the north, south and west.
 South of Douglass is the neighborhood of Binghampton, to the southeast is Nutbush.